This park is currently closed due to fire hazard.

 - Quiet Hours are 10 pm to 7 am: Music, generators, etc. must be shut off completely between these hours.

-- Trail Information [PDF] (you will need to scroll down to the Skagit Valley Provincial Park entry)
+- Trail Information [PDF] (scroll down to the Skagit Valley Provincial Park entry)

 Bear Safety AdvisoryBears are very active in this park.
 Read the bear safety information.